serpent-os/recipes/l/linux-kvm/README.md

 mkdir -pv work
 cd work

-# Fetch the tarball of the kernel you want to work on
+# Fetch the tarball of the kernel you want to work on.
+Use the URL from the stone.yaml
+# recipe if you want to patch or adjust the config of the upstream kernel at the version
+# that Serpent OS currently ships
 wget <the linux kernel you want to work on>

 # Unpack the tarball